-CORPORATE RESTRUCTURING, MERGERS AND ACQUISITIONS
+23MBAPF303D CORPORATE RESTRUCTURING, MERGERS ANDACQUISITIONS

-Instruction Hours / week: L: 4T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours /week: L: 4T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-- To Understand the Concept mergers, Demergers, LBO, MBO, JV its valuation and accounting. - To compute, analyse and evaluate the corporate restructuring decisions and its impact on company... - To communicate orally and in written form the understanding of mergers, Demergers, LBO, MBO, JV its valuation and accounting. - To understand international mergers and acquisitions activity and role of mergers and acquisitions in international trade growth - To analysetheimpact of government policies and political and economic stability on international mergers and acquisitions decisions - To understand cultural profiling and assessment of cultural compatibility
+- 1. To Understand the Concept mergers, Demergers, LBO, MBO, JV its valuation and accounting. - 2.
+To compute, analyse and evaluate the corporate restructuring decisions and its impact on company. - 3.
+To communicate orally and in written form the understanding of mergers, Demergers, LBO, MBO, JV its valuation and accounting. - 4.
+To understand international mergers and acquisitions activity and role of mergers and acquisitions in international trade growth - 5.
+To analyse the impact of government policies and political and economic stability on international mergers and acquisitions decisions - 6.
+To understand cultural profiling and assessment of cultural compatibility

-- 1. Understand the Concept mergers, Demergers, LBO, MBO, JV its valuation and accounting. - 2.
-Compute, analyse and evaluate the corporate restructuring decisions and its impact on company... - 3.
-Communicate orally and in written form the understanding of mergers, Demergers, LBO, MBO, JV - 4.
-Understand the concessions under Income Tax Act for mergers and unwillingness to pay and inability to pay - 5.
-Gain knowledge in Valuation and accounting - 6.
-Understand Legal and Regulatory Framework of mergers and acquisitions and Post Merger Integration
+COs Course Outcomes Blooms Level CO1 Understand the Concept mergers, Demergers, LBO, MBO, JV its valuation and accounting.
+Understand CO2 Compute, analyse and evaluate the corporate restructuring decisions and its impact on company.
+Apply CO3 Communicate orally and in written form the understanding of mergers, Demergers, LBO, MBO, JV Apply CO4 Understand the concessions under Income Tax Act for mergers and unwillingness to pay and inability to pay Under stand CO5 Gain knowledge in Valuation and accounting Under stand CO6 Understand Legal and Regulatory Framework of mergers and acquisitions and Post Merger Integration Understand